vegaprotocol/documentation/docs/tutorials/oracles.md

 You will be able to see this data by querying the API for `OracleData`.
 In the API response you will be able to check which markets had filters that matched this data.

-### Querying an existing oracle spec
+### Querying the data
 The following GraphQL query shows previous oracle data submissions, which can be useful for confirming that an oracle submission was sucessful, and/or determining the fields that a market's oracle spec requires.

 ```graphql
 {